Explore This Lab

 Pfizer and Moderna are safe and effective in pregnant women, provide antibodies to newborns - Mar.
 25 - ABC News

-Study says Covid-19 vaccines provide protection for pregnant and lactating women—and their newborns
+Study says Covid-19 vaccines provide protection for pregnant and lactating women—and their newborns – Mar.
+25 - CNN

-Pregnant Or Lactating?
-Vaccinated People Might Be Passing On COVID Immunity To Their Babies - Mar.
+Pregnant or Lactating?
+Vaccinated People Might Be Passing On COVID Immunity to Their Babies - Mar.
 2021 - Washington Post

 Vaccinated Mothers Pass Covid Antibodies to Babies In Utero and Through Breastmilk, Early Studies Show - Mar.
 2021 - WBUR